 Lichen – Lichen is typically what you’ll find in vegan-friendly vitamin D supplements.
 This comes from plant sources that grow like fungi on trees and rocks.

 They are cultivated and exposed to high levels of UVB light to help the plant absorb as much vitamin D as possible.
-(25)
+(XXV)

 Then, once processed, and put into supplement form, the benefits of vitamin D3 can be received thanks to the exposure to UV light.

-Vitamin D 3 from Lichen is popular among vegetarians and vegans as it comes from plants – making it a more sustainable option.
-(26)
+Therefore, vitamin D 3 from Lichen is popular among vegetarians and vegans as it comes from plants – making it a more sustainable option.
+(XXVI)

 Animal Sources of Vitamin D

-Fish Oils – Fish oil capsules is a common way people like to take vitamin D3 as it contains healthy amounts of this important vitamin/hormone.
+Fish Oils – Fish oil capsules are a common way people like to take vitamin D3 as it contains healthy amounts of this important vitamin/hormone.

 Sheep Fur – Sheep wool contains a waxy substance called lanolin, which has the compounds necessary to be turned into vitamin D3.
-(27)
+(XXVII)

-The wool is sheared and is then chemically altered in the lab to produce vitamin D3, also known as cholecalciferol – which mimics what we as humans create once our skin is exposed to sunlight using cholesterol.
+For example, the wool is sheared and is then chemically altered in the lab to produce vitamin D3.
+This is also known as cholecalciferol.
+This mimics what we as humans create once our skin is exposed to sunlight using cholesterol.

 Vitamin D, is it for you?
 Will it increase your performance?
 Boost your health and fight fatigue?

-Whether or not you decide to use vitamin D will depend on your current state of health, geographical location (due to a lack of sunlight), stress levels from emotional, or physical activity to name a few.
+Whether or not you decide to use vitamin D will depend on your current state of health.
+And other factors such as geographical location, stress levels, or physical activity to name a few.